 - Again, expand USB Selective Suspend Setting.

-- Disable both On Battery and Plugged In options.
+- Disable both the On Battery and Plugged In options.

 - Click on Apply button, then on OK.